FNNDSC/pman/README.md

 | `SECURITYCONTEXT_RUN_AS_USER`  | Job container UID (NFS permissions workaround)  |
 | `SECURITYCONTEXT_RUN_AS_GROUP` | Job container GID  (NFS permissions workaround) |

+Currently, only HostPath and NFS volumes are supported.
+_pfcon_ and _pman_ do not support (using nor creating) other kinds of PVCs.

 ### SLURM-Specific Options

 Applicable when `CONTAINER_ENV=cromwell`